-We were inspired by my old schoolmate and professional freerunner Tim Shieff, his YouTube channel is pretty interesting and can be found here.
+I was inspired by my old schoolmate and professional freerunner Tim Shieff.
 He is a vegan and promotes raw veganism as he claims it gives you more energy and is extremely healthy.
 Of course this is provided that you get a balanced diet.

-I had, however, noticed that my heart was beating even faster than normal and we went to get my blood pressure checked.
+I had, however, noticed that my heart was beating even faster than normal and I went to get my blood pressure checked.
 It turned out I had mild hypertension.
-We went home and scrutinized what we were doing, and I found that most of the nuts we had been eating were salted, not raw.
+I went home and scrutinized what I was doing, and I found that most of the nuts I had been eating were salted, not raw.
 I had been eating a lot of nuts.
 Probably 500 grams per day.
-So we cut down the nuts, and replaced it with more fruit.
-Gemma had begun to get very bored of the same tastes everyday, and she decided to buy salad cream (dairy and not raw!) to give more flavour to meals.
-I made a raw potato salad for us using this and it was a really nice change.
+So I cut down the nuts, and replaced it with more fruit.

-The plan had been to last at least a month, and we had managed just over a week.
-We persevered and aside from the odd bit of salad cream and me sneaking some sushi here and there we made it through the month.
-Also, we tried raw rice pudding, and it nearly made me puke.
+The plan had been to last at least a month, but I only managed just over a week.
+Also, I tried raw rice pudding, and it nearly made me puke.
 More experimenting necessary.
-We had both lost a little weight (not noticeable) and agreed that overall we felt much better after the diet.
-We agreed to continue eating raw for breakfast and lunch, but have a cooked meal in the evenings to appease our taste buds.
-I also drink beer again, but less regularly.
+I had lost a little weight (not noticeable) and overall I felt much better after the diet.

 It is very convenient to ignore animal cruelty too, and I did it for a long time.
-In a way I am still doing it with certain fish.
 If you have the time, watch the film ‘Cowspiracy’.
 It basically proves the point that the meat industry produces more harmful CO2 than any other industry, and nobody dares talk about it (not even Greenpeace) because we all love meat so much and they still want you to donate.